 Physics, chemistry, and biology use SI units (the modern metric system) universally.
 At the extremes, nanometers describe wavelengths of visible light (400–700 nm), micrometers describe cell diameters (1–100 µm), and kilometers describe planetary distances.
 When you see a unit like "Angstrom" in physics, that is 0.1 nanometers, or 100 picometers, still metric.

-These are the most frequently needed conversions, verified against exact definition values.
+These are the most frequently needed length conversions, verified against exact definition values.

 Centimeters and inches